IT/OT convergence: Addressing the perception gaps

 An edge to cloud solution

 Data and software convergence involves data and analytics on OT (“things”) comingling with enterprise data and application stacks.
 Physical convergence means integrating OT systems (e.g., control systems, data acquisition and industrial networks) and IT systems (e.g., compute, storage management) into a single system.
 Both are vital to success.
+In our previously article we provide more information about converged networks.

 Building on a partnership that has spanned more than 30 years, SAS and HPE offer an edge-to-cloud solution that enables companies to begin their IoT analytics journey small and scale up as proficiency and needs arise.
 Read more here.